markgbeckett/jupiter_ace/mpf-i/README.md

 The MPF-1 was intended to teach people about microprocessors, machine-code programming, and electronics.
 The computer came housed in a book-like case with a seven-segment LED display and a 32-key keypad.

 The MPF-1 shipped with 2 kilobytes of RAM and a built-in monitor program for entering, running, and debugging machine-code programs.
-Multitech also provided a range of expansion options including a BASIC interpretter ROM, memory expansion, EPROM programmer, and a thermal printer.
+Multitech also provided a range of expansion options including a BASIC interpretter ROM, memory expansion, EPROM programmer, and a thermal printer (the software for which included a Z80 disassembler).

 For more information on the Micro-Professor, see [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).

 MPF-1s do occasionally appear on auction sites, but tend to be very expensive.
 Given this, I thought it would be good if people could experience some of the fun of using an MPF-1 without the expense.
 To this end, I have ported the MPF-1 monitor to the Minstrel 4th (or Minstrel 4D).
+I also ported the thermal-printer ROM (creating a virtual, on-screen printer), so people could access the disassembler and memory-dump features.

 The Monitor can be run in two modes: